sql-machine-learning/elasticdl/docs/designs/data_transform.md

 1. Transform Function(AST) to TransformOP(Transform Flow)
 2. Input Feature(AST) to Input Feature(Transform Flow)
 3. Column Node(AST) to Combine + Out(Transform Flow)
 We may have two or more column expressions, one column for one AST (tree structure).
-If we combine these ASTs, we will get a forest at fist.
+If we combine these ASTs, we will get a forest at this time.

-We may also have alias `AS group1` just like the example SQL.
+We may also have alias with keyword `AS` just like the example SQL.
 The alias stands for a part of transform flow which is shared by multiple upstream nodes.
 And then the forest will become a DAG.
 ![transform_flow_dag](../images/transform_flow_dag.png)

 #### Expand the TransformOP